alsalafiyyah/alsalafiyyah.github.io/_posts/sects/sufism/2020-09-04-false-baseless-sufi-claim.md

 title: "The Messenger (peace be upon him) did not stretch his hand from his grave to anyone"
 publisher: "alsalafiyyah@icloud.com"
 source: "Majmu' Fatawa wa Maqalat p.
 9/310"
-category: ["sufism", rifaiyyah]
+category: ["sufism"]
 hijri: Muharram 16, 1442 AH
-date: 2020-09-04
+lang: en
+note: false
+uid: false-baseless-sufi-claim
+excerpt: "What all Muslims have to do is to fear Allah and adhere to His Shari'ah, which is indicated in His Noble Book and in the Sunnah of His trustworthy Messenger, and beware of anything that goes against that."
+muftis:
+  shaykh:
-shaykhs: Shaykh Abdul-Aziz Ibn Baz
+    - name: Shaykh Abdul-Aziz ibn Baz
+      url: /biography/binbaz/
 ---

 Question:

-A brother from Dar'a, Syria asks: What is the correct opinion about the stories narrated from one of the famous leaders of [Sufism](/sufism), Al-Sayyid Ahmad Al-Rifa'i that he visited the Mosque of the Prophet (peace be upon him) in Al-Madinah and supplicated at the Prophet's grave.
+A brother from Dar'a, Syria asks: What is the correct opinion about the stories narrated from one of the famous leaders of Sufism, Al-Sayyid Ahmad Al-Rifa'i that he visited the Mosque of the Prophet (peace be upon him) in Al-Madinah and supplicated at the Prophet's grave.
 The Messenger (peace be upon him) then stretched his hand out to him and he kissed it?
 This is a widespread belief among the followers of his Tariqah (Sufi order).
 It is a belief they hold firmly, even though he lived in the 6th century A.H.
 How true is this story?

 Answer: